pamukkale the roman baths

 Go trekking in one of the fairy chimneys valleys

 You have the choice among Red and Rose valley, Imagination valley, and Pigeon’s valley.
 All of them are worth it and have amazing viewpoints along the track.
+So how can I help you choose?
+Keep in mind these things:

 For romantic landscapes go for the Red and Rose valley and admire the sunset from the scenic sunset point.
 Otherwise, for a fun trek, go and unleash your mind in the Imagination valley.
 Every rock formation is different and it’s fun to guess the shapes rising.